 During your surgery:

 You are taken to a room where your heart and breathing will be monitored.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 A bandage may cover wounds to help prevent infection.
-You may be able to go home after caregivers see that you are okay.
+You may be able to go home after healthcare providers see that you are okay.
 If you had general anesthetic, an adult will need to drive you home.
 Your driver or someone else should stay with you for 24 hours.
-If caregivers want you to stay overnight, you will be taken to a hospital room.
+If healthcare providers want you to stay overnight, you will be taken to a hospital room.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.

-- Activity: Caregivers will help you be as active as possible after your surgery.
+- Activity: Healthcare providers will help you be as active as possible after your surgery.
 Physical activity helps prevent blood clots.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - Blood thinners help prevent blood clots.
 Blood thinners may be given before, during, and after a surgery or procedure.
 Blood thinners make it more likely for you to bleed or bruise.